14 Effective Ways to Provide a Seamless User Experience

 Make Sure You’re Mobile-Friendly

-In 2019, mobile devices (excluding tablets) accounted for a whopping 48% of web page views across the world.
-This number was the highest in mobile-first economies of Asia and Africa with Nigeria leading the pack of the highest rate of mobile internet traffic, followed by India, Ghana, and Kenya.
-And given the number of users that are now becoming a part of the global mobile-first economy, this percentage is likely to go up drastically in the next few years.
+In 2023, 55% of website traffic across the world come from mobile devices.
+This number is the highest in mobile-first economies of Asia and Africa (like India, Nigeria and Kenya).
+And given the number of users that are now becoming a part of the global mobile-first economy, this percentage is likely to go up significantly in the next few years.

 As a brand, RWD (Responsive Web Design) is now a necessity.
 RWD is an approach to web design that aims to create a website that provides optimal viewing experience across a wide variety of devices, from tablets to mobile phones to laptops to desktops.
 This means that navigating through the website across devices should be easy, with minimal scrolling, panning, and resizing.